zyk326/DocTrKan/README.md

 ## Description
-Pytorch implementation of the paper [DocTrKan: Document Image Enhancement Based on KAN-Enhanced Transformer Networks](https://arxiv.org/abs/2201.10252).
-This model is implemented on top of the [vit-pytorch](---) vision transformers library,Added [KAN](https://github.com/Blealtan/efficient-kan) enhanced vit.
+Pytorch implementation of the paper [DocTrKan: Document Image Enhancement Based on KAN-Enhanced Transformer Networks]().
+This model is implemented on top of the [vit-pytorch](https://github.com/lucidrains/vit-pytorch) vision transformers library,Added [KAN](https://github.com/Blealtan/efficient-kan) enhanced vit.
 The proposed model can be used to enhance (binarize) degraded document images, as shown in the following samples.

 <table style="padding:10px">
     <tr>